 (If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 I love universal laws.

-Imagine if we have different set of laws that hold in different times, it would be impossible to create the future that we want because it could happen that different principles govern life in the future which we’re still not aware at the present.
+Imagine if we have a different set of laws that hold in different times, it would be impossible to create the future that we want because it could happen that different principles govern life in the future which we’re still not aware at the present.